My Sister's Keeper (film): Critical response

 My Sister's Keeper received mixed reviews from critics.
 Review aggregator Rotten Tomatoes reports that 47% of reviews for the film were positive, based on 139 reviews, with an average rating of 5.50/10.
 The website's critical consensus reads, "My Sister's Keeper gets fine performances from its adult and child actors, but the director's heavy-handed approach turns a worthy emotional subject into an overly melodramatic tearjerker."
 Another aggregator, Metacritic, reported a weighted average score of 51 out of 100, based on 28 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Box office

 In its opening weekend, it placed fifth with a total of $12,442,212, behind Transformers: Revenge of the Fallen, The Proposal (second weekend), The Hangover (fourth weekend), and Up (fifth weekend).
 The film left theatres on October 8, 2009, with a domestic total of $49,200,230 with a further $46,459,927 from foreign markets.
-It has grossed $95,660,157 worldwide.
+It grossed $95,660,157 worldwide.